Ennio Morricone: Personal life

 On 13 October 1956, Morricone married Maria Travia (born 31 December 1932), whom he had met in 1950.
 Travia wrote lyrics to complement her husband's pieces.
 Her works include the Latin texts for The Mission.
 Together, they had four children: Marco (b.
 1957), Alessandra (b.
 1961), conductor and film composer Andrea (b.
 1964) and Giovanni (b.
 1966), a filmmaker who lives in New York City.
 They remained married for 63 years until his death.

-Apart from a period in the mid 2000's while he lived in London with his wife in a property serviced by a Filipino couple and visited regularly by his Scottish physiotherapist and where he celebrated his 80th birthday, Morricone lived in Italy the rest of his entire life and never desired to live in Hollywood.
-He described himself as a Christian leftist, stating that he voted for the Christian Democracy (DC) for more than 40 years and then, after its dissolution in 1994, he approached the centre-left coalition, becoming also a founding member of the Democratic Party (PD) in 2007.
+Morricone lived in Italy his entire life and never desired to live in Hollywood.
+He described himself as a Christian leftist, stating that he voted for the Christian Democracy (DC) for more than 40 years, and then, after its dissolution in 1994, he approached the centre-left coalition, becoming also a founding member of the Democratic Party (PD) in 2007.

 Morricone loved chess, having learned the game when he was 11.
 Before his musical career took off, he played in club tournaments in Rome in the mid-1950s.
 His first official tournament was in 1964, where he won a prize in the third category for amateurs.
 He was even coached by 12-time Italian champion IM Stefano Tatai for a while.
-Soon he got too busy for chess, but he would always keep a keen interest in the game and estimated his peak Elo rating to be nearly 1700.
+Soon, he got too busy for chess, but he would always keep a keen interest in the game and estimated his peak Elo rating to be nearly 1700.
 Over the years, Morricone played chess with many big names including GMs Garry Kasparov, Anatoly Karpov, Judit Polgar, and Peter Leko.
 He once held GM Boris Spassky to a draw in a simultaneous competition with 27 players, where Morricone was the last one standing.
 On 6 July 2020, Morricone died at the Università Campus Bio-Medico in Rome, aged 91, as a result of injuries sustained to his femur during a fall.
 Following a private funeral in the hospital's chapel, he was entombed in Cimitero Laurentino.